 Macoletta: Brick-oven pizzas and salads with nice sidewalk seating.
 2815 24th Ave., Astoria, 718-777-4992

-Nneji: This relative newcomer brings West African cuisine to Astoria, with Nigerian egusi, jollof rice, okazi soup, garri, and fonio among the menu.
-It’s closed Sundays and Mondays.
+Nneji: Nneji brings West African cuisine to Astoria, with Nigerian egusi, jollof rice, okazi soup, garri, and fonio among the menu.
+Its owner, Beatrice Ajaero, is very active in local food relief efforts and was recently the subject of a Grub Street interview.
+It’s closed Saturdays and Sundays, FYI.
 32-20 34th Ave., 917-832-7338

 Notable: A takeout-only spot serving terrific Jamaican platters alongside breakfast and lunch sandwiches.
 25-11 30th Ave., 718-433-9047